Quantum algorithms (CMSC 858Q, Spring 2025)

 Assignments

 There will be three assignments, which will be made available on Canvas and should be submitted using Gradescope.
 You are encouraged to discuss the problems with your colleagues and the instructor and to consult the research literature.
-However, your solutions should be written independently, based on your own understanding, and you should acknowledge whatever resources you consulted.
+However, your solutions should be written independently, based on your own understanding, and you should acknowledge any resources you consulted.
 The assignments will be due as follows:

 Project